 Guru Ghantal Gompa

-Even though there’s lots of historic and religious places to cover in this valley, I think the scenic part of Jispa MUST be appreciated.
+Even though there are lots of historic and religious places to cover in this valley, I think the scenic part of Jispa MUST be appreciated.
 Though this village is quite famous for those heading to Leh – this village is not just a pit stop by any means.
 The immense beauty and sheer delight of nature all around you will make you stop in your track!
-Worthy place for your overnight stay and to discover the wonders of the valley
+A worthy place for your overnight stay and to discover the wonders of the valley

 3. Tod Valley

 Beginning from Darcha and leading you right up to Sarchu, the very end of Himachal Pradesh’s border, the valley also includes the Shingo La pass.
 On a personal note, Tod (todh) valley is one of my favorite places on earth and some of my happiest memories of travel are from here.
 So, I am a bit biased when it comes to the wonders of this super pretty place!
 Some of the most scenic points lie on this part of Lahaul Valley, including

 Ah, Baralacha-la.
 Those who’ve been on the Manali Leh Highway know of the innate charm of this high pass (16043 Ft).
 Situated about 80 km from Keylong, Baralacha-la is otherworldly in its beauty.
 The darkness of the mountain almost resembling coal-black, sprinkled with the purity and whiteness of snow – it is indescribable and must be experienced to be understood.
 The pass, given its height, is perpetually covered in snow.
 If you’re lucky, like me, you might experience snowfall here (even in June! – Blessed!)